determined-ai/determined/examples/computer_vision/byol_pytorch/README.md

 # Configuration Files
 * [const-cifar10.yaml](const-cifar10.yaml): Train with CIFAR-10 on a single GPU with constant hyperparameter values.
-* [const-stl10.yaml](const-stl10.yaml): Train with STL-10 on a single GPU with constant hyperparameter values.
+* [distributed-stl10.yaml](distributed-stl10.yaml): Train with STL-10 using 8 GPU distributed training with constant hyperparameter values.
-* [distributed-stl10.yaml](distributed-stl10.yaml): Same as above, but distributed over 8 GPUs.
 * [distributed-imagenet.yaml](distributed-imagenet.yaml): Train with ImageNet using 64 GPU distributed training with constant hyperparameter values.

 # Data